Skip to content

 }

-See the Serving static files example for more details.
+See Serving data from file for more details.

 How do I handle file uploads?